 means Work Incomplete, 0 quality points until removed.
 If not removed, an IN will convert to a permanent F after eight weeks from the beginning of the next regular semester (for undergraduates) OR after one year (for postbaccalaureate students).

 To order a transcript from UNC-Chapel Hill, see Transcripts & Certifications.

-For undergraduates, a temporary grade of IN converts to an F eight weeks into the following semester if not removed, and a grade of AB converts to an F after one semester.
+A temporary grade of IN converts to an F eight weeks into the following semester if not removed, and a grade of AB converts to an F after one semester.

 If you have been out for a semester or more and need to enroll during the summer, you must apply for readmission (see Admission).

 Eligibility at UNC-Chapel Hill cannot be restored by taking academic course work at any collegiate institution other than the University of North Carolina at Chapel Hill.

 Note that your advisor will need to approve the courses you plan to take to restore your eligibility.